What We Do

 You know that students need support to become their best selves.
 Behavioral health care addresses student social-emotional issues and is a critical ingredient for learning.
 When schools support a student's positive emotional development, all students are better able to learn and enjoy the positive social aspects of school.

-In 2009, Alameda County launched the School-Based Behavioral Health Initiative, bringing together two divisions within the Alameda County Health Care Services Agency—Behavioral Health Care Services and the Center for Healthy Schools and Communities—to create a shared model for building and financing school-based behavioral health across the county.
-We have since taken the initiative to scale, investing over $25 million annually in behavioral health systems in all 18 school districts at over 170 schools.
+In 2009, Alameda County launched a School-Based Behavioral Health Initiative to create a shared model for building and financing school-based behavioral health across the county.
+We have since invested over $30 million annually in behavioral health systems in all 18 school districts at over 200 schools.

 The Initiative supports a wide variety of services and programs: school-based mental health clinicians; mental health consultation training for teachers, staff, administrators, and parents; and development and improvement of referral and service coordination systems, such as Coordination of Services Teams (COST), internship programs, and consultation on school-wide efforts to create positive, culturally inclusive school environments.
 Services are provided by CHSC-staffed Our Kids Our Families Program and 20 community-based behavioral health providers.